MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2025.md

 4. Configure the SSRS as per the details shared [here](../scsm/prepare-remote-ssrs.md).
 5. [**Optional**] To enable CLR strict security, run the [following script](#enable-clr-strict-security) on each of the Service Manager databases.
 By default, CLR strict security is disabled after you upgrade to SQL 2022.

-## Upgrade to SQL 2025 (supported from Service Manager 2025 UR1)

- > [!NOTE]
- > - Service Manager supports SQL 2025 and all its Cumulative Updates.
- > - Use ODBC 17.3 to 18.5.2.1, and MSOLEDBSQL 18.2 to 19.4.1.
- > - Upgrade process to SQL 2025 uninstalls the reporting services; ensure to migrate required reports such as backup reporting DB and encryption keys.

- **Use the following steps to upgrade from SQL 2022 to 2025**:

-1. Upgrade to SQL 2025.
-2. Install SQL 2025 reporting services (SSRS), launch the reporting services configuration manager to use the existing reporting DB, and restore encryption keys.
-Configure the Web service URL and Web portal URL.
-3. Use the same values for reporting server Web service virtual directory and Web portal URL that you had before initiating the upgrade process for SQL 2025.
-4. Configure the SSRS as per the details shared [here](../scsm/prepare-remote-ssrs.md).
-5. [**Optional**] To enable CLR strict security, run the [following script](#enable-clr-strict-security) on each of the Service Manager databases.
-By default, CLR strict security is disabled after you upgrade to SQL 2025.

 ### Enable CLR strict security

    [Optional].
 Use the following script to enable CLR strict security.